 - monitoring the current disease situation and cancelling the show if necessary

 - making sure all exhibitors are aware of the need to report symptoms of paramyxovirus

 - keeping adequate records of exhibitors and birds attending club meetings

 - keeping waterfowl separate from other types of birds

-- inspect cages brought into the show to make sure they are clean
+- inspecting cages brought into the show to make sure they are clean

-- have a veterinarian available during the show
+- having a veterinarian available during the show

 - keeping clothes and equipment clean